shakes76/PatternFlow/recognition/Sam-BrainGAN/README.md

 * conda install tqdm
 * conda install matplotlib

 This program was also ran and tested and ran in the spyder environment although other IDE's should also work.
+To run the program, simply run the DriverScript.py program.

 ## Training-testing split: